Updated: April 2025

 Australian Capital Territory Renewable Energy Initiatives

 The ACT Government’s Climate Choices states that since 2020, 100% of electricity in the Capital Territory has come from renewable sources.
-It was also announced in May 2023 that 6 local renewable energy projects will receive a funding boost in the latest round of ACT Government-funded innovation grants.
+They also aim to transition away from gas by 2045.

 Check out CORENA’s ACT Projects